open/close all folders

-The emancipation grills actually probably dont work on personality constructs (otherwise PotatOS would've been fizzled several times over in Portal 2).
-It seems likely the "Emergency Intelligence Incinerators" are specifically to destroy personality constructs and GLaDOS just decided to use it for the cube.
+- The emancipation grills don't work on personality constructs (otherwise PotatOS would've been fizzled several times over in Portal 2).

-Did anyone else notice that there weren't any alarms or sirens when a test subject left the foreseen test chambers, carrying a highly experimental time-space-bending-phyics-defying etc. device?
+- Why are there no alarms or sirens when a test subject left the foreseen test chambers, carrying a highly experimental time-space-bending-phyics-defying etc. device?

-Er, why does this bug you?
-Why would there be any alarms or sirens?
+- Why would there be any alarms or sirens?
 It's a maintenance area.
-I doubt they foresaw the need to automatically detect the presence of a person or portal gun in that area, and there aren't any people there to set off alarms manually (which is probably how it would have been done if it was ever done at all).
+It's doubtful they foresaw the need to automatically detect the presence of a person or portal gun in that area, and there aren't any people there to set off alarms manually.

 Where the Rat Man goes to the bathroom